McGuffey Lane (Then)

 McGuffey Lane is a country rock band from central Ohio.
 In 1972 founding members Steve George Reis (bass/ vocals) and Terry Efaw (steel guitar/ gut string guitar/ electric guitar) were a duo called "Scotch and Soda".
 When they added Bobby Gene McNelley (vocalist/ guitarist) they renamed themselves McGuffey Lane after the street of Steve's Athens Ohio home.
 As their popularity grew they added Dick Smith (drums/ vocals) and Stephen "Tebes" Douglass (keyboards/ harmonica/ vocals).
 In 1977 McGuffey Lane started playing at Zachariah's Red Eye Saloon and soon became the house band.
 At that point they added John Schwab (vocalist/ guitarist) who was opening for them as the sixth and final member of the original McGuffey Lane.

 In 2010 McGuffey Lane released their 10th CD "10" on Lick Records which was co-founded by John Schwab.
 In 2011 "Bartender" from the "10" CD was released as a single.
 It reached #50 on the national country charts (Music Row Magazine).
-The 2017 Zachariah's Reunion was held Saturday January 28th to another sold out crowd.
 In June 2017 McGuffey Lane released their 11th and latest CD “Legend of the Red Eye” on Lick Records.
 In a review of “Legend of the Red Eye” Dave Culbertson writes: “If you like the “country” side of The Lane…you should love this one.
 It is an interesting mixture of originals and masterfully-done covers of some of the country and country-pop classics from a variety of artists…all well done…many times, better than the originals.”
 In November 2017 “Cowboys Like What Cowgirls Do” by Steve George Reis from the new “Legend of the Red Eye” was #1 on the Alternative Country Music chart.
-Check it out on N1M (numberonemusic.com).
-The 2018 Zachariah’s Red Eye Reunion will be held on Saturday January 27th at Express LIVE in downtown Columbus Ohio.
+The 2023 Zachariah’s Red Eye Reunion was held on Saturday January 21st at Kemba LIVE in downtown Columbus Ohio to another capacity crowd.

 McGuffey Lane (Now)